 “My grandmother invited me.
 Good to see you too.”

 “I didn’t expect to see you again.
-The last time I saw you I was not myself.
-I never drink or go on walks with strange boys.”
+Last time I saw you I was not myself.
+I never drink or go on walks with strange guys.”

 “Didn’t realize I was strange or you had to be under the influence of copious amounts of alcohol to endure my presence.”
 He snatched his hand from hers and rubbed the back of his neck.